(Der Golem, Wie er in die Welt Kam)

 Paul Wegener directed several other films.
 His only other venture into fantastic cinema was a lost version of The Pied Piper of Hamelin (1917).
 Up until his death in 1948, Wegener played a number of other sinister roles in German fantastic cinema including the title role (based on Aleister Crowley) in The Magician (1926), the title role in The Strange Case of Captain Rampar (1927), the scientist in the Henrik Galeen-directed remake of Alraune (1928) and a killer in Tales of the Uncanny/Unholy Tales (1932).

-Further versions of the Golem legend are:– the French The Golem (1936); the Polish The Emperor’s Baker (1951), which turns the story to comic purposes; the cheap American horror film It (1966); an episode of the Czech portmanteau film Nights of Prague (1968), which retells the same basic story as here; The X Files episode Kaddish (1997); and was played for comedy in the Terry Pratchett mini-series Going Postal (2010).
+Further versions of the Golem legend are:– the French The Golem (1936); the Polish The Emperor’s Baker (1951), which turns the story to comic purposes; the cheap American horror film It (1966); an episode of the Czech portmanteau film Nights of Prague (1968), which retells the same basic story as here; and Israeli Paz Brothers’ retelling with The Golem (2018).
+There was also the The X Files episode Kaddish (1997) and the idea was played for comedy in the Terry Pratchett mini-series Going Postal (2010).
 The Polish sf film The Golem (1979) has nothing to do with the legend of the golem and is a satire about the future behavioural programming of the human race.
 The monster movie trilogy – Majin, Monster of Terror (1966), The Return of Giant Majin (1966) and Majin Strikes Again (1967) – is a Japanese variant on the Golem legend.
 The film is also often cited as the inspiration for Boris Karloff’s slow, stumbling artificial creation in Frankenstein (1931)